 What to do when you need website images then?

 - Use photos that you have taken yourself

-- Use images from one of the many free image websites (examples below)
+- Use images from one of the many free websites that offer royalto free images (list of these below)

 - Use images from a stock photo provider